History Behind Kanban:-

 In recent years kanban has come into the limelight.
 But, its history goes way back, even before the internet.
 You would be surprised to known kanban was first implemented by Toyota.
 It was known for its manufacturing excellence, quality products and High production rate.

 When you look at the car manufacturing industries, you see automation everywhere.
 From manufacturing a bolt to the assembly line, most of the processes are automated.
-You see seamless automation everywhere with 1000 of cars made every day.
+You see seamless automation everywhere with thousands of cars made every day.

 This wasn’t possible even just a few decades ago, and every task had to be done manually.
 At this time the invention of the assembly led to exponential growth in the automobile sector.

 At one place where American auto manufacturers were on the rise, japan had to face its unique set of challenges.
 With the damage from WWII and problems like Low Skilled labour, Lack of Resources and Scarcity of Land made it more difficult for the Japanese.